suca19/suca19/README.md

 <details>
 <summary>💡 Fun Facts About Me</summary>

--I like to spend time with friends.
+-I like to spend time with friends
--i like to play chess.
+-i like to play chess
--i like programming.
+-i like programming

 </details>

 ---